zachpmanson/notes/notes/Meta/About.md

 I've built a few software [[projects]] for myself (primarily out of [[Spite Driven Development|anger]]) and I occasionally write [[posts]] on this site.

 Sometimes you might see me under the name pavo online.
 You can reach me by [email](mailto:zachpmanson@gmail.com) or on [[Fediverse|fedi]] at `@zach@zachmanson.com`.

-I don't like reading things I think I could write myself, and I don't like writing things I wouldn't read myself.
-This is a problem.